 27TH APRIL 1968 - 1ST JUNE 1968

-The serial’s length works to its advantage in some ways - the slow build-up to the action means that the Cybermen’s unexpected appearance at the end of the second episode has a lot of impact.
-It’s not Earthshock league, I’ll grant you, but it works well nonetheless.
-However, the price paid dwarves the gain – the first episode is little more than a brazen money-saver, functioning almost completely independent of the main storyline.
-Until its last couple of scenes, which I suspect were filmed alongside the second episode, the episode only features Patrick Troughton, Frazer Hines and a Flash Gordon-style servo robot.
-It takes nearly nineteen minutes for us to get our first glimpse of the Wheel and its crew, and even then nothing of note happens until well into the Doctor-free second instalment.
+David Whitaker’s second contribution to the season is longer than any previous Cybermen story, which is something of a double-edged sword.
+The slow build-up means that the Cybermen’s appearance at the end of the second episode has a lot of impact as it is quite unexpected, but the first episode especially comes across as little more than an obvious money-saver and drags terribly.
+Until the last couple of scenes (which I would suspect were filmed alongside the second episode to keep costs down) the episode only features Patrick Troughton, Frazer Hines, and a very Flash Gordon-looking Servo Robot.
+The episode is almost completely independent of the main story; the TARDIS malfunctions, marooning the Doctor and Jamie on a rocket in space.
+It takes nineteen minutes for us to get our first glimpse of the Wheel and its crew, and even then, nothing much really happens in terms of plot until well into the Doctor-less second episode.

 Copyright © E.G. Wolverson 2006

 E.G. Wolverson has asserted his right under the Copyright, Designs and Patents Act, 1988 to be identified as the author of this work.